 Circle VHA is a legally incorporated company limited by guarantee (registered in Ireland, no. 374693) and is required to have a board of directors.
-The Circle VHA board consists of ten members, who each have considerable expertise and experience in areas such as housing policy and development, organisational management, financial management and legal expertise.
+The Circle VHA board consists of nine members, who each have considerable expertise and experience in areas such as housing policy and development, organisational management, financial management and legal expertise.

 The directors are volunteers who are not directly responsible for the delivery of our housing services.
 They do have ultimate responsibility for the good governance of the organisation, company policies, strategy and the achievement of our mission.
 They are paid no fees or other earnings by Circle VHA.

 The Board meets on average eight times per year.
 It also has four sub-committees – Finance, Audit and Risk Committee, Development Committee, Remuneration and Nominations Committee and Strategic Purpose Group.
 These committees review policies, proposed acquisitions and Circle VHA’s services and management and report to the Board.

 Jane Doyle is a town planner by profession.
 She has previously worked in that role with Dún Laoghaire-Rathdown County Council and was a board member of An Bord Pleaneala.
 She is currently a planning consultant.

 Brian Shefflin is a director with KPMG Corporate Finance.
 His primary focus is on property and financial services transactions across a wide range of sectors.
 He works with a range of finance providers and increasingly international non-bank lenders on new development / acquisition projects, debt re-financings, debt buy backs, NAMA exits, and debt / hedging strategies.
 His previous experience is in audit.

 Gráinne Ní Dhubhghaill is a solicitor and senior legal advisor with Sodexo Ireland Limited (part of the Sodexo Group, an international integrated service provider).
 She has previously worked in private practice, as well as in-house in financial services, asset finance and on infrastructure projects, including social housing projects in the UK.